Pressure test for maximum wellbore integrity and immediately initiate reservoir communication upon bleed-down.

 - Does not require pup joints

-The Howitzer toe initiation sleeve is installed near the toe of the well as part of the casing string during the completion process.
+The Howitzer toe sleeve is installed near the toe of the well as part of the casing string during the completion process.
 The tool can be run in a cemented or open hole completion.

 After a successful pressure test of the casing, pressure is bled off, which automatically activates the tool providing assured flow area through all ports.